alvachien/acgallery/README.md

 The web app also provides the authority control over the album and photos.
 The identification upon user is hosted on another Azure application ACIdServer.

-### Structure of Project
-The project structure defined with two parts:
- - src\  This the source folder contains the ASP.NET Core Project.
- - gallerywebsrc\ This is the source folder contains the web app logic.

-### Deployment
-Previously, the project use the standard .Net Core deployment functionality plus the gulp for web app logic.

-After switch to @angular/cli, the project now use 'ng build' as a 'Prepublish' embedded in .Net Core deployment.

 ## Relevant API/App
 - AC ID Server [Github Project](https://github.com/alvachien/acidserver) : an Identity service hosted in [Azure (will be obseleted soon)](http://acidserver.azurewebsites.net);